Unstructured-IO/community/examples/sec-sentiment-analysis/README.md

 - Run `pip install -r requirements.txt` to install the dependencies
 - Run `PYTHONPATH=. jupyter notebook` from this directory to launch the notebook

-At this point, you'll be able to sentiment analysis example notebook.
+At this point, you'll be able to run the sentiment analysis example notebook.